 Express Scribe is the best macOS transcription software for intermediates and professionals.
 It offers enough control and customization over the transcription process.
 You can also connect external accessories to grab the best results.
 Considering the features in the offer, the price-tag of $29 doesn’t seem that high, either.
 You’d also be able to use the limited free version.

 Transcriva is one of the transcription software that prioritizes User Interface.
 It has been designed in a way that the transcription process is put first.
 Of course, there are professional features like food-pedal support, but Transcriva focuses on how easily you can transcribe.
-It’s the popular choice when it comes to transcribing interviews and related content.
+It’s a popular choice when it comes to transcribing interviews and related content.

 If you ask us, we’d say Transcriva is one of the simplest ways to transcribe video or audio.
 In both cases, you have easy ways to track your progress and customize the process.
 For instance, Transcriva has a mini-player for video playback.
 On the other hand, you can control the sound and speed when you are using an audio player as the source.